Open NowMixed

 What activities are funded?

-Legal advice, legal representation, defence of criminal charges, participation in AFP or Office of Special Investigator investigations, court appearances, and related legal disbursement costs connected to matters arising from the Afghanistan Inquiry.
+Funding supports legal representation, legal advice, defence of criminal charges, court appearances, provision of evidence, and related legal disbursement costs connected to AFP or Office of the Special Investigator Afghanistan investigation matters.

 5